bbauska/brians-resume/README.md

 ## Roadmap

-A feature roadmap is [available here\](https://github.com/jglovier/resume-template/projects1).
+A feature roadmap is [available here](https://github.com/jglovier/resume-template/projects1).
 If you features suggestions, please [open a new issue](https://github.com/jglovier/resume-template/issues/new).

 ## Contributing

 If you spot a bug, or want to improve the code, or even make the dummy content better, you can do the following:

-1. \[Open an issue\](https://github.com/jglovier/resume-template/issues/new) describing the bug or feature idea
+1. [Open an issue](https://github.com/jglovier/resume-template/issues/new) describing the bug or feature idea
 2. Fork the project, make changes, and submit a pull request

 ## License